-Lowari Pass is a high mountain pass at an elevation of 3.118 m (10,230 ft) above the sea level, located in Khyber-Pakhtunkhwa, Pakistan.
-The road over the pass, called N45, is one of the famous hairpinned roads in the world.
-It’s said to be the grand daddy of the passes.
+Lowari Pass is a high mountain pass at an elevation of 3,118m (10,230ft) above sea level, located in the Khyber-Pakhtunkhwa region of Pakistan.
+It’s said to be the Grand Daddy of the passes.
+It is one of the most famous hairpinned roads in the world.

 The road to the summit is called N45 and links Dir and Chitral.
 It winds its way through the tribal regions bordering Afghanistan.
 The road is known among locals as Hell's Road.
 It was built by the British and is a road where even the slightest error can be fatal.
 It is a relatively low pass, by far the lowest pass to enter Chitral, the rest all being 12,000 to 15,000 feet.
 Despite being shown as being paved according to some maps, it turns to very rough dirt as soon as the steep incline begins, and stays that way until Dir (pronounced deer) around 40km later.
 It’s beautiful but it’s like in The beauty and the beast.
 You never really know what’s going to happen.
 Truckers on the pass live life on the edge, literally.

 Set high in the Hindu Raj, the pass, also known as Lawari, Lawarai, or Lowari Top, is closed by snow from late November to late May every year.

 Is Lowari Pass dangerous?